vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 sidebar_label: Upgrade to 0.76
 ---

 This guide describes the steps to upgrade from v0.75.6 to v0.76.1 using the protocol upgrade mechanism.
-See the changelog for  [v0.76.0 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.76.0) and [v0.76.1 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.76.1) for information about breaking changes and new features.
+See the changelog for  [v0.76.0 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.76.0) and v0.76.1 (coming soon) for information about breaking changes and new features.

 ## Assumptions for the guide
 The instructions below are written for Debian-like Linux operating systems.